theheking/intro-to-command-line-hpc/practical_overview/3_Navigating_Files_And_Directories.md

 Moving around the file system
 -----------------------------

 We’ve learned how to use `pwd` to find our current location within our file system.
 We’ve also learned how to use `cd` to change locations and `ls` to list the contents of a directory.
-Now we’re going to learn some additional commands for moving around within our file system.
+Now we will learn some additional commands for moving around within our file system.

 Use the commands we’ve learned so far to navigate to the `data` directory, if you’re not already there.

-    $ cd [scratch_location]
+    $ cd /scratch/im21/[your_userid]/
     $ cd data

-What if we want to move back up and out of this directory and to our top level directory?
+What if we want to move back up and out of this directory and to our top-level directory?
 Can we type `cd shell_data`?
 Try it and see what happens.

     $ cd shell_data